-- (a1) Anchors approved for masonry installed in a non-standard masonry brick - (a2) Anchor or a post-installed rebar approved for concrete to be installed in concrete where the concrete strength class is not known.
+- a1.
+Anchors approved for masonry installed in a non-standard masonry brick - a2.
+Anchor or a post-installed rebar approved for concrete to be installed in concrete where the concrete strength class is not known.

-Is that the right scenario for Hilti on-site testing?
+Is this the right scenario for Hilti on-site testing?

-The answer is a clear "yes"
+The answer is a clear "yes".